 Remember, if you or someone you know feels suicidal, or may be a danger to themselves or others, call 999, your local crisis service or contact Samaritans or Crisis Text Line.
 The latter can be accessed through the Hub of Hope via the ‘Need Help Now’ link: https://hubofhope.co.uk/need-help-now.

-The D&V account, launched less than a year ago allows you to check various details, such as the vehicles you are allowed to drive, what penalty points or driving bans you’ve acquired, and the tax rates for your vehicle(s).
+The D&V account allows you to check various details, such as the vehicles you are allowed to drive, what penalty points or driving bans you’ve acquired, and the tax rates for your vehicle(s).
 The service also allows you to receive your vehicle tax reminder(s) by text or email rather than through the post.

 For more information on this service and to sign up for it, see: https://gov.uk/driver-vehicles-account